Double major, Minor, Liberal studies

 Application deadline for consideration of admission with an assistantship: February 15

-The following items are required for M.A.
-Admissions Application and must be received by the deadline:
+The following items are required for the M.A. application:

 - Transcripts of undergraduate study.